The Political Compass

 The Political Compass is a website soliciting responses to a set of 62 propositions in order to rate political ideology in a spectrum with two axes: one about economic policy (left–right) and another about social policy (authoritarian–libertarian).

 History

 The Political Compass website was established by political journalist Wayne Brittenden.
+Bearing similarities to the Nolan chart, the Political Compass is distinguished from it and other predecessors by aligning political opinions to the vertical and horizontal axes instead of the diagonals.

 On July 2, 2001, an early version of the website appeared on the web server of One World Action.
 The creators of The Political Compass acknowledged intellectual influences such as Wilhelm Reich and Theodor Adorno for their contributions to the field.